JustWhit3/WaveNCC/doc/Background explanation.md

 The [Schrödinger equation](https://users.aber.ac.uk/ruw/teach/327/hatom.php) determines how wave-function evolve over space and time.

+> **NOTE**: if equations / images are not correctly displayed, this may be probably caused by Latex equation editor website maintenance.
+Check [here](https://latex.codecogs.com/): if the website is not displayed, server may be temporarily down for updates, so you can come back here in a few hours / days.
+Sorry.

 In this program, the wave-function is considered as time-independent, therefore this approximation could be applied:

 <img src="https://latex.codecogs.com/svg.image?\color{DarkGreen}&space;\psi(x,t)&space;\rightarrow&space;\psi(x,0)&space;=&space;\psi(x)" title="\color{DarkGreen} \psi(x,t) \rightarrow \psi(x,0) = \psi(x)" />